 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are mains wired smoke detectors.
+There are no smoke detectors.
+Mains connected smoke detectors with battery back ups and a heat detector should be installed in early course.
 No comment is made on the existence or otherwise of a burglar alarm.

 Any additional limits to inspection Our inspection of the property was significantly restricted due to the presence of fitted carpets and floor coverings throughout, together with furniture and various personal effects.
 Insulation materials in the attic also hindered our inspection of this part of the property.
 No access was gained into the sub-floor areas.
+Internal cupboards were generally filled with storage items.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.